christophernhill/mitrc/index.md

-This page provides a summary list and contact links for some key computing and storage hardware (physical and virtual) resources that are available to support campus research.
+This page provides a summary list and contact links for some key computing and storage hardware (physical and virtual) resources that are available to support computing needs of campus research.
+There is a vibrant community of computational resources avaiable to support research that go beyond physical/virtual hardware too.
+This page focusses core physical/virtual hardware infrastructure that is readily available.

 ## MIT cloud credits program